 That I'm too old for them.
 I want to be them.
 I have young dancers, like they're twenty years old, and I need to be them so badly.
 I've started to be jealous of young people.
 I envy them.
 I want to drink their blood to keep me young.
 They are so fresh and have Snapchat, where we only had MSN Messenger.
 They have filters for Christ's sake.
 They can be beautiful.
 They can be dogs.
 I would kill the seduction game on Snapchat if I was younger.
 I'm worried feeling like this means I am old.
 I have to wake up my face now.
 Water, patting, comforting; I have to pick it off the pillow.

 What would be your last meal?

 A ham croissant.
 Simple.
 I'm not even trying to be French, I just am.
 With no salad.
 I don't understand the concept of having it on there when the food is good.
 It's useless.
 With a black coffee on the side.
 But if I were on death row, I would not want to die; I never want to.
 I'd use the ham croissant to hit the guards and fight for my life.

 Would you have sex with a robot?

-My god, yes, totally, I'm just waiting for it.
-When I saw Artificial Intelligence with Jude Law when I was little I remember being so turned on by the concept of a sex robot.
+My God, yes, totally, I'm just waiting for it.
+When I saw Artificial Intelligence with Jude Law when I was little, I remember being so turned on by the concept of a sex robot.
 If they came out now, I'd buy one.
-I wish I will be alive when they come out.
-I would share the robot with my lover and we'd have five of them.
+I hope I'm alive when they come out.
+I would share the robot with my lover, and we'd have five of them.
 We'd live on a farm with all our sex robots.
 We'll cultivate them.

 If you were a wrestler, what song would you come into the ring to?